Sage-Bionetworks/BridgeDocs/_articles/ios_get_started.md

 This [link](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/ "Add Project to Github") has instructions for adding an existing project via the command line.

-### 2. Adding [BridgeAppSDK](https://github.com/Sage-Bionetworks/BridgeAppSDK.git "BridgeAppSDK") as a submodule
+### 2. Adding [BridgeApp](https://github.com/Sage-Bionetworks/BridgeApp-Apple-SDK.git "BridgeApp") as a submodule
 This [link](https://github.com/blog/2104-working-with-submodules "Working with Submodules") gives a good overview of working with submodules.

-[BridgeAppSDK](https://github.com/Sage-Bionetworks/BridgeAppSDK.git "BridgeAppSDK") is setup to include pointers to the submodule commits for all included frameworks that it references so you do not need to add those submodules separately.
-To do this, you will need to add the submodule for BridgeAppSDK and then update the submodules that it references.
+[BridgeApp](https://github.com/Sage-Bionetworks/BridgeApp-Apple-SDK.git "BridgeAppSDK") is setup to include pointers to the submodule commits for all included frameworks that it references so you do not need to add those submodules separately.
+To do this, you will need to add the submodule for BridgeApp and then update the submodules that it references.

 ````
-git submodule add https://github.com/syoung-smallwisdom/BridgeAppSDK.git BridgeAppSDK
+git submodule add https://github.com/Sage-Bionetworks/BridgeApp-Apple-SDK.git BridgeApp-Apple-SDK
-cd BridgeAppSDK/
+cd BridgeApp-Apple-SDK/
 git submodule update --init --recursive
 cd ..
 ````

 ## Bridge Setup

-### 1. Add BridgeAppSDK.xcodeproj to your Xcode project
+### 1. Add BridgeApp.xcodeproj to your Xcode project

 Highlight the `Frameworks` group within your Xcode project.
 Select `Add Files to...` to open a file selection dialog.
-Select all the projects that are required by BridgeAppSDK:
+Select all the projects that are required by BridgeApp:

-* `\BridgeAppSDK\BridgeAppSDK.xcodeproj`
-* `\BridgeAppSDK\CMSSupport\openssl\openssl.xcodeproj`
+* `\BridgeApp\BridgeApp.xcodeproj`
-* `\BridgeAppSDK\ResearchKit\ResearchKit.xcodeproj`
+* `\BridgeApp\BridgeSDK\BridgeSDK.xcodeproj`
-* `\BridgeAppSDK\BridgeSDK\BridgeSDK.xcodeproj`
+* `\BridgeApp\Research\Research.xcodeproj`
-* `\BridgeAppSDK\ZipZap\ZipZap.xcodeproj`
+* `\BridgeApp\ResearchUI\ResearchUI.xcodeproj`

 ### 2. Add each Framework as an Embedded Binary